c0c0n3/archlinux/src/installation-guide/backups.md

         sudo pacman -S rsync
         ~/mk-backup

-The idea is to keep all work in `data/{projects, playground}` (on the Mac and symlinked in the VM) which are backed up to Dropbox.
+The idea is to keep all the work in `data/{github, projects, playground}` (on the Mac and sym-linked in the VM) which are pushed to GitHub and Dropbox.
 Also note:

   * `data/VMs/dropbox` is only meant to be used as a quick way to exchange/download files; never store anything you care about in there as it's not backed up to Dropbox;